 A6.
 The Abduction

 Optional: If the adventurers do nothing, the girl is sacrificed, and the cult succeeds in summoning the black-ice serpent from its millennia-long slumber.
 It will immediately lay siege to the village, aided by the cultists.
-If the party defeats the serpent, the cultists will retreat to area B10.
+If the party defeats the serpent, the cultists will retreat to Area B10.

 The Caves of Confusion (Area B)

 The chance of random encounters in the Caves is 10% higher.
-All traps and illusions within the Caves require a T10 perception check to spot or defeat.
+All traps and illusions within the Caves require a T12 check to spot or defeat.
 The toughness of these features is enhanced by blood gems hidden within the Caves (as well as the enslaved darkmind mutants).
 As each blood gem is collected from area B8, the check toughness for all illusions will be lowered by 2.

 B1.
 The Glowing Mouth